Daniel-Nikpayuk/nik/README.md

 Within the restricted a computability space (as technology space), memory as context is still a weak specification, meaning it is infinite in the interpretation of its possible structures, and so it is in fact the generic type-free template (and reusable) procedures which form the bulk of the *context* folder.
+In processing such genericity, one often needs template programming *helper* constructs which are otherwise considered overhead and configuration datea as they will not contribute directly to the compiled code.
+In consideration of this, the *context space* is itself broken down into its own *context* subfolder which houses code that is meant specifically as template metacode.

 As said above, the *media* folder holds safe polished classes.
 It is the interface for the general user, the one who wants to prototype without worry of safeties.
 At this level of complexity and optimization; at this order of magnitude,